-Nonqualified Stock Options.
+Nongualified Stock Options.
 No income will be realized by a participant upon the grant of a nonqualified stock option.
 Upon the exercise of a nonqualified stock option, the participant will recognize ordinary compensation income in an amount equal to the excess, if any, of the fair market value of the underlying exercised Shares over the exercise price paid at the time of exercise, and the participant's tax basis will equal the sum of the compensation income recognized and the exercise price.
 The Company will be able to deduct this same amount for U.S. Federal income tax purposes, but such deduction may be limited under Sections 280G and 162(m) for compensation paid to certain executives designated in those Sections.
 Because the Company is domiciled in Bermuda, it cannot take a U.S. Federal tax deduction in respect of options exercised by employees to the extent the options are granted as part of compensation for services provided to our parent company in Bermuda.
 In the event of a sale of Shares received upon the exercise of a nonqualified stock option, any appreciation or depreciation after the exercise date generally will be taxed as capital gain or loss and will be long-term gain or loss if the holding period for such Shares is more than one year.

 Incentive Stock Options.
 The Code requires that, for treatment of an option as an incentive stock option, Shares acquired through the exercise of an incentive stock option cannot be disposed of before the later of (i) two years from the date of grant of the option or (ii) one year from the date of exercise.
 Participants who hold incentive stock options will generally incur no U.S. Federal income tax liability at the time of grant or upon exercise of those options.
 However, the spread at exercise will be an "item of tax preference", which may give rise to "alternative minimum tax" liability for the taxable year in which the exercise occurs.
 If the participant does not dispose of the Shares before two years following the date of grant and one year following the date of exercise, the difference between the exercise price and the amount realized upon disposition of the Shares will constitute long-term capital gain or loss, as the case may be.
-Assuming both holding periods are satisfied, no deduction will be allowed to the Company for U.S. Federal income tax purposes in connection with the grant or exercise of the incentive stock option.
-If, within two years following the date of grant or within one year following the date of exercise, the participant disposes of Shares acquired through the exercise of an incentive stock option, the participant will generally realize taxable compensation at the time of such disposition equal to the difference between the exercise price and the lesser of the fair market value of the Share on the date of exercise or the amount realized on the subsequent disposition of the Shares, and that amount will generally be deductible by the Company for U.S. Federal income tax purposes, subject to the possible limitations on deductibility under Sections 280G and 162(m) for compensation paid to executives designated in those Sections.
-Because the Company is domiciled in Bermuda, it cannot take a U.S. Federal tax deduction in respect of options exercised by employees to the extent the options are granted as part of compensation for services provided to our parent company in Bermuda.
-Finally, if an award designated as an incentive stock option at grant becomes first exercisable in any one year for Shares having an aggregate value in excess of \$100,000 (based on the grant date value), the portion of the incentive stock option in respect of those excess Shares will be treated as a nonqualified stock option for U.S. Federal income tax purposes (unless the participant defers to a succeeding year the date on which some or all of the incentive stock options would first become exercisable).
+Assuming both holding periods are satisfied, no deduction will be allowed to the Company for U.S. Federal income tax purposes of Shares acquired through the exercise of an incentive stock option, the participant will generally realize taxable compensation at the time of such disposition equal to the difference between the exercise price and the lesser of the fair market value of the Share on the date of exercise or the amount realized upon the subsequent disposition of the Shares, and that amount will generally be deductible by the Company for U.S. Federal income tax purposes, subject to the possible limitations on deduction in respect of options exercised by employees to the extent the options are granted as part of compensation for services provided to our parent company in Bernuda, it cannot take a U.S. Federal tax designated as an incentive stock option in respect of potions exercised by employees to the extent the options are granted as part of compensation for services provided to our parent company in Bernuda.
+Finally, if an award designated as an incentive stock option